West Caribbean Airways Flight 9955: Accident

-The aircraft, a Let L-410 Turbolet, had just taken off from El Embrujo Airport at 9:50, when the left engine flamed out.
-The crew continued with the takeoff, but the speed of the aircraft decreased rapidly.
-The aircraft then banked dangerously too far to the right and stalled.
+The aircraft, a Let L-410 Turbolet, had just taken off from El Embrujo Airport at 9:50.
+The plane took off without problems; when it reached approximately 300 feet in height, it turned to the right and crashed into a mangrove swamp.
+The left engine flamed out during the takeoff roll, but the crew continued.
+The speed of the aircraft decreased rapidly, and it banked dangerously too far to the right and stalled.
 The aircraft crashed into a mangrove forest, located just 113 m from the airport runway.

 Both pilots and 7 of the 12 passengers were killed in the crash.
 One passenger initially survived the crash, but succumbed to their injuries shortly after being rescued.
-The survivors were taken to hospitals in San Andrés and Bogotá.
+The survivors were taken to Hospital Clarence Lynd Newball Memorial, San Andrés and Bogotá.
+Providencia Island was experiencing increased activity due to the Christian Holy Week holidays at the time of the accident.

 Aftermath

 This crash further worsened the already critical situation that had been facing West Caribbean Airways.
-Only 5 months later, the airline suffered another fatal and even deadlier accident when on 16 August 2005, Flight 708, a McDonnell Douglas MD-82, crashed in Venezuela killing all 160 people on board.
-The airline ceased operations in October the same year.
+Only 5 months later, the airline suffered another fatal and even deadlier accident on 16 August 2005, when Flight 708, a McDonnell Douglas MD-82, crashed in Venezuela killing all 160 people on board which further worsened the company's image.
+The airline ceased operations in October of the same year.